Royal Sutton Coldfield

-The town of Sutton Coldfield is located about 8 miles from central Birmingham, in the north east of the city and has a population of about 105,000 as recorded in the 2001 census.
+The Royal Town of Sutton Coldfield is located about 8 miles from central Birmingham, in the north east of the city and has a population of about 105,000 as recorded in the 2001 census.

 Sutton Coldfield is the largest and most northerly Parliamentary constituency in Birmingham, bordering Staffordshire and Warwickshire countryside to the north and east.